PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/rotated_object_detection.en.md

 </tr>
 </table>
 <p><b>Note: The above accuracy metrics are on the <a href="https://captain-whu.github.io/DOTA/">DOTA</a> validation set mAP(0.5:0.95)。All model GPU inference times are based on an NVIDIA TRX2080 Ti machine, with precision type F16, and CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz, with 8 threads and precision type FP32.</b></p>
-> ❗ The above listed are the rotated object detection models currently supported by paddleX，actually PaddleDetection supports<b>10</b>rotated object detection models, For a detailed model list, please refer to <a href="https://github.com/PaddlePaddle/PaddleDetection/tree/release/2.8/configs/rotate">PaddleDetection</a>

 ## III.
 Quick Integration